Long Haul Flights With Young Kids: Planning Flights and Jet Lag (Part 1)

 If at all possible, schedule your flight in a manner that allows your baby or toddler to remain on the same daily schedule as at home.

 For example, my first long haul flight mentioned above put us on the airplane to Tokyo exactly when my daughter usually napped in the morning.
-I also get to the airport much earlier than necessary so that I can relax, change her diaper (when she was in diapers) and feed her before we board the plane.
-I don’t want her to be hungry, in case we get stuck on the tarmac before take off or in turbulence once in the air–at which point I am unable to get into my bag due to airline restrictions.
+I also arrived at the airport much earlier than necessary so that I could relax, change her diaper and feed her before we boarded the plane.
+I didn’t want her to be hungry in case we got stuck on the tarmac before takeoff or in turbulence shortly after takeoff—at which point I’d be unable to reach my bag due to airline restrictions.
 It sounds like a no-brainer, but you can get caught up in the stress of travel and forget stuff like this, trust me.

 The Worst Long Haul Flight I Ever Took

-The worst flight that I ever took was one of the Cathay Pacific direct flights from LAX to Hong Kong that left around midnight.
-My daughter was about 5 months old.
-If you fly to Asia, you probably know this is a common time to schedule a direct flight because it will put you at your destination in the early morning (though a full day later) and allow most business travelers to get in a full day of work.
+The worst flight that I ever took was one of the midnight Cathay Pacific direct flights from LAX to Hong Kong when my daughter was about 5 months old.
+If you fly to Asia, you probably know this is a common time to schedule a direct flight because it will put you at your destination in the early morning (though a full day later) and allow most business travelers to enjoy a full day of work.
 Plus, it’s designed to help eliminate jet lag by trying to force you to get some sleep on board since it’s night time in the US and you’ll wake up when it’s morning in Asia.
-I hope that makes sense.

 Preventing Jet Lag In Kids